MicrosoftDocs/bot-docs/articles/includes/snippet-channeldata.md

 ## Create a custom Email message

-To create a custom email message, set the activity object's `channelData` property to a JSON object that contains the following properties:
+To create a custom email message, set the activity `channelData` property to a JSON object that contains the following properties:

 | Property | Description |
 | :--- | :--- |